 No Anchor Detected and Reference Image flashing / moving / vibrating

 It could be an issue with the anchor

 - Make sure that your anchor is properly cropped.
 See cropping anchors section above

 - Make sure your anchor has enough detail.

-- Make sure that your anchor is well lit, colorful, at least 1.5 inches in height and width, and high contrast.
+- Make sure that your anchor is well lit, at least 3 inches in height and width, and high contrast.

 - Make sure your work area is well lit

 If you are satisfied your anchor meets the above conditions

 Try bringing your device closer to the anchor so that it takes up most of the camera’s screen.
 Once the anchor is recognized you can move your device to a comfortable drawing position.